mtlynch/mtlynch.io/_posts/2018-05-10-progress-since-quitting.md

   nav: main
 ---

 I worked as a software engineer for Google from 2014 to 2018.
 I quit my job (TODO: link) on Feb.
-1st, so I've now been free for just over three months.
+1st, so I've now been working on my own for almost four months.

 ## What's it like not having a job?